jswanner/knockoutjs-rails/README.md

 may differ should a fix to gem need to be pushed before Knockout.js ships an update to the library.

 When the versions differ, it will be noted in the README.

+ - Version 3.4.0.1 of knockoutjs-rails was released to declare compatibility with Rails 5, while still using version 3.4.0 of Knockout.js.